Toberumono/WRF-Runner/README.md

 #### Running
 1. cd to the directory into which you pulled the WRF Runner repository.
-2. run `java -jar WRFRunner.jar settings.json` (where settings.json is the path to your settings file).
+2. run `java -jar WRFRunner.jar configuration.json` (where configuration.json is the path to your configuration file).

 ## Help
 ### <a name="gtrp"></a>Getting the Required Programs